NETSCAN-dev/NETSCAN-documents/m2b.md

 ---

 + description : build base track
+>
+> In currect connection algorhtm, only distortion and shrink correction to micro-track-angle in correction-map-file are used.
+> Other values given in correction-map-file are NOT used in this program.
+> They are used to obtain correct micro-track x,y,z when micro-tracks are read-out.
+>
+> To suppress memory usage in Corei7, try "set OMP_NUM_THREADS=4" or less.
+>
 > For view size larger than 32.5mm,
 > micro-track's position resolution in connection calculation
 > becomes x2 worse than basic resolution of 0.015micron.